Pre-Ballet Program

 - Ballet 7: Ages 13 and up

-Ballet 8 is by invitation only
+- Ballet 8: by invitation only

 - Teen Ballet is intended for teens who are just beginning or returning to ballet class, allowing students to solidify technique basics in a mature environment with peers their age